 Diameter: most melanomas are at least 6mm in diameter.
 They tend to be larger than your other moles and can sometimes be itchy or bleed.

-A study published in the BMJ has cautioned that algorithm-based smartphone apps cannot be relied on to detect all cases of melanoma or other skin cancers.
+But some studies urge caution when using such apps.
+One published in the BMJ warned that algorithm-based smartphone apps cannot be relied on to detect all cases of melanoma or other skin cancers.

 Ultimately, if you have a dodgy mole, you should get it checked out by a GP.
-If your doctor suspects you may have a melanoma, he or she may take photos to send to a specialist and refer you to a dermatology clinic for further testing within two weeks of your initial GP’s appointment.
+If your doctor suspects you may have melanoma, they may take photos to send to a specialist and refer you to a dermatology clinic for further testing within two weeks of your initial GP’s appointment.

 Why is melanoma on the rise?

-The main reason for the rise in deaths from melanoma since the 1970s is the UK’s ageing population, Dr Bav Shergill, a consultant dermatologist and British Association of Dermatologists spokesperson, previously told HuffPost UK.
+The main reason for the rise in deaths from melanoma since the 1970s is the UK’s ageing population, Dr Bav Shergill previously told HuffPost UK.

 “Early detection is vital for successful treatment of skin cancer,” said Dr Shergill.